ereiskind/nolcat/README.rst

 The Hosting Instance
 ====================
 NoLCAT is a containerized application: it exists within a Docker container which is built on an AWS EC2 instance.
-The instance, a t3.2xlarge containing a virtual Linux server, contains files with Docker build instructions and private information that cannot be committed to GitHub.
+The host instance, a Linux-based t3.2xlarge, contains files with Docker build instructions and private information that cannot be committed to GitHub.

 Working with the Web Server
 ---------------------------